operatorequals/covertutils/docs/assembling_backdoor.rst

 			print()

-Those methods will be automatically by called by an internal thread (no need to start it manually), so anything written to their bodies will run when circumstances meet.
+Those methods will be called **automatically** by an internal thread (no need to start it manually), so anything written to their bodies will run when circumstances meet.

 Putting it all together!